michaelmusick/341_webDev_fall2016/README.md

 	-	Finally, this document should follow the best style and practices discussed in class and include all necessary meta data.

 	-	Post this to your GitHub Pages account, and add the link to the class wiki [*HW Week 1.2*](https://github.com/michaelmusick/341_webDev/wiki/HW-Week-1.2).

+### Week 2.2: 9.8

+-	Topic: HTML 1
+-	Focus Areas: Links and Images

+Exercise/Assignment
+-	Create an html page that is a story of nonsense.
+-	See the HW Wiki page for details.

 ### Week 3: 9.12